How to Soundproof a Wall

 Now that you've seen a few assemblies with STC rating test data to back them up, you can upgrade an existing wall using these three simple steps:

-2. Isolate the wall from the building structure or increase the mass of your barrier.
-Use our RSIC-1® clips to isolate your wall from the structure or install Luxury Liner™ MLV to increase the mass of the sound barrier.
+- Isolate the wall from the building structure or increase the mass of your barrier.
+Use our RSIC-1® clips to build an isolated wall or install Luxury Liner™ MLV to increase the mass of a wall.

-For more on soundproofing existing walls, check out our article for a deeper dive!
+Read our article on how to soundproofing existing walls for a deeper dive!

 Are You Soundproofing a New Wall?